MsVee55/Mistake/README.md

-C Programming project team
-Omoseke Salami
-Precious Vivian Augustine
+This is a collaboaration project on 0x11.
+C - printf between Omoseke Salami and Precious Vivian Augustine